qdrant/landing_page/qdrant-landing/content/blog/qdrant-1.12.x.md

 > With `on_disk` text indexing, the inverted index is stored on disk, reducing memory usage.

 ### Configuration
-Just like with other indexes, simply add `on_disk`: true when creating the index:
+Just like with other indexes, simply add `on_disk: true` when creating the index:

 ```http
 PUT /collections/{collection_name}/index